peters-david/idea-mixer/protocol.md

 # PR 2 (basic-layout)
 Customize linter setup and clean some auto-generated files.
 Add a basic theme for material design library `react-native-paper` and add some custom theming.
+Add github actions for linting and testing on each push.